derekarends/derekarends.github.io/docs/_posts/2020-03-13-dotnet-core-email-templates.md

 ## Final Thoughts

 This allows for a very flexible email templating engine.
 I could see how we could turn this into its own solution to allow many services and projects to use this structure.
-What are some other ways you guys are building custom email templates for your applications?

 [https://github.com/derekarends/dotnetcore-emailtemplateengine]: https://github.com/derekarends/dotnetcore-emailtemplateengine
 [https://localhost:5001/api/emails/send]: https://localhost:5001/api/emails/send